ddevault/starbound-dev/networking/index.md

 {% capture content %}
 # Starbound Networking

 The Starbound networking protocol is based on TCP, and uses port 21025 by default.
-The current protocol version (Angry Koala) is 0x274.
+The current protocol version (Furious Koala) is 635.

 ## Resources